-Commentary on the image: Its young responds to it, which penetrates the will (or, the principle of moderation is the will of the heart).
+Commentary on the image: Its young responds to it, which hits (中) the will (or, the principle of moderation is the will of the heart).

 Enlightenment through nine two: 1) to exhibit one's virtue or talent for recognition, and 2) to hand down.
 One’s virtue or talent is unknown to the public but recognised by those who value it.
 Sharing it signifies passing it on to others.
-The hexagram that forms after this line is activated, changing to feminine and possessing not only the principle of moderation but also sincerity and trust, is Yi4 (42), (those above) enriching (those below), which signals a successful handing down, and also suggests imitating goodness once it is seen.
+The hexagram that forms after this line is activated changing to feminine and then possesses not only the principle of moderation but also sincerity and trust is Yi4 (42), (those above) enriching (those below), which signals a successful handing down and also suggests imitating goodness once it is seen.

 The 3rd line

-Text: (The subject is in a state of) obtaining its match (while moving forward or acting); now it beats the drum, now it stops; now it sobs, now it sings.
+The subject is in a state of obtaining its match (敵) while moving forward or acting; now it beats the drum, now it stops; now it sobs, now it sings.

-The feminine tends to remain still.
-However it correlates with line 6, a nice but unrealistic commitment, and is at the position for marching upward.
-Therefore it is affected by line 6; following it, its sincerity and trust become unstable.
+Though line 3 can’t act righteously according to sincerity and trust, the feminine tends to remain still.
+Unfortunately it correlates with line 6, a nice but unrealistic commitment, and is at the position for marching upward.
+Therefore it is affected by line 6; its sincerity and trust lose stability completely.

 The lower trigram Dui (joy) is signified as to speak, denoting that it sings when correlated with line 6.
 However, If line 3 moves to position 6, the upper and the inner upper trigram will become Kan (the abyss, water) and Li (clinging, fire, the eyes) respectively, resulting in the eyes teeming with water like weeping.

-Commentary on the image: Now it beats the drum, now it stops, (which is due to the fact that) the position (where it stays) is inappropriate (to it).
+Commentary on the image: Now it beats the drum, now it stops, which is because the position where it stays is inappropriate to it.

 Line 3 isn’t at a position right to it and can't act righteously with sincerity and trust; it exceeds the middle of the lower trigram (i.e. the principle of moderation) signifying that the sincerity and trust it exhibits (through the mouth denoted by the lower trigram Dui) exceeds what is required.
 Therefore it moves back and forth in order to fulfil its commitments (which fly up into the sky at position 6).

-Enlightenment through six three: 1) to remain firm and not be affected, or 2) be discreet in giving one's commitment.
+Enlightenment through six three: be discreet in giving one's commitment.
 Sincerity and trust are excessive.
 One's credibility fluctuates regarding one's ability to fulfil a commitment.
-Even if this line changes to masculine (i.e. possesses sincerity and trust but excessive moderation), the hexagram appears as Xiao Chu (9); dense clouds are gathering but it doesn't rain.
-This describes a state of uncertainty and anxiety where the small plays games with the large, i.e. deals a job beyond one's capability.
+After this line is fully activated, the hexagram becomes Xiao Chu (9), where dense clouds are gathering but it doesn't rain.
+Even though it changes to masculine and can act with sincerity and trust, it still performs overly with them (because of exceeding moderation).
+Xiao Chu refers to a state where the small plays games with the large, signifying one deals a job beyond one's capability.

 The 4th line

-Text: The moon is nearly full; (the necessity of) horse mating and reproduction (馬匹) has gone, (which will end up with) no fault (or calamity).
+The moon is nearly full; the necessity of horse mating and reproduction (馬匹) has gone, which will end up with no fault (or calamity).